faiq-ahmed-332/aws-deployment-terraform/README.md

-# AWS
+# AWS Sample Architecture for Deploying Web Application
-We are deploying a web application on the AWS architecture using Terraform.
+We are deploying a web application on the AWS architecture.

-# requirements
+# Resources Used
 Use AWS EC2 instances for the web server.
 Implement an auto-scaling setup for handling varying loads.
 Use RDS for the database layer.